Lee Jae-won (footballer, born 1997)

-Lee Jae-won (Korean: 이재원; born 21 February 1997) is a South Korean football forward, who plays for Seongnam FC in the K League 1, South Korea's top-tier professional football league.
+Lee Jae-won (Korean: 이재원; born 21 February 1997) is a South Korean football forward, who plays for Suwon FC in the K League 1, South Korea's top-tier professional football league.

 Club career

 Born on 21 February 1997, Lee joined Seongnam FC in 2019.
 He made his debut for the club on 2 November 2019, playing in a K League 1 match against Suwon.
 He scored his first goals just a few weeks later, making a pair against Jeju United.